512-870-7708

 We obtain express written consent from you before sending any automated SMS messages, in compliance with the Telephone Consumer Protection Act (TCPA) and other applicable regulations.
 Our typical consent process is as follows: when you provide your information through an online form (for example, a lead capture form on Facebook or on our website), you must affirmatively check an unchecked box consenting to communications.
 The checkbox is accompanied by clear consent language, for example:

-“I consent to receive automated SMS updates and appointment reminders from Chrissie Poindexter, LLC / All City Real Estate, Ltd. Co.
+“I consent to receive automated SMS updates and appointment reminders from Chrissie Poindexter, Realtor with All City Real Estate.
 Message & data rates may apply.
 Message frequency varies.
 Reply STOP to unsubscribe or HELP for assistance.”

-We also provide links to our Terms & Conditions and Privacy Policy within that form so you can review them before submitting your information (the Privacy Policy is included in these Terms for your convenience).
+We also provide links to our Privacy Policy and Terms and Conditions within that form so you can review them before submitting your information (the Privacy Policy is included in these Terms for your convenience).
 This opt-in method records your consent (along with a timestamp and source of consent), which we retain for compliance purposes.
 This process ensures we have obtained your explicit, opt-in permission in line with TCPA requirements and industry guidelines.
 You will not receive automated texts from us unless you have given this consent.
 If you have any questions about our consent process, feel free to contact us for more details.

 1. Privacy Policy

-This Privacy Policy explains how Chrissie Poindexter, LLC, All City Real Estate, Ltd. Co. (“we,” “us,” or “our”) collects, uses, discloses, and protects your personal information.
+This Privacy Policy explains how Chrissie Poindexter, Realtor with All City Real Estate, (“we,” “us,” or “our”) collects, uses, discloses, and protects your personal information.
 It applies to personal information we obtain through your use of our Services, as well as any other interactions you have with us (for example, communications via text or email, or information you provide during consultations).
 By using our Services or otherwise providing information to us, you consent to the data practices described in this Privacy Policy.

 5.1 Introduction